upsidedownlabs/libexg/README.md

 Also this library can support ESP32 develpment boards.
 ___
 ## Usage
-This library allows an Arduino board to use it's ADC for getting analog data from Bio-Amp-EXG-Pill.
-The module has in-built amplifier which amplifies the electrcal signals generated in our nerve cells and sends the filtered and amplified electricals signals to the microcontroller.
+This library allows an Arduino board to use it's ADC for getting analog data from Bio-Potential amplifiers.
+This library has been tested on the Bio-Amp-EXG-Pill module that amplifies the electrcal signals generated in our nerve cells and sends the filtered and amplified electricals signals to the microcontroller.

-The __libexg__ library supports only one module at a time with a perticular type of data extraction which maybe anyone from EMG, ECG, EEG, EOG data extraction.
+The __libexg__ library supports only one amplifier module at a time with a particular type of data extraction which maybe anyone from EMG, ECG, EEG, EOG data extraction.
 To use this library:

 `#include <libexg.h>`